SirCypkowskyy/Single-Layer-Neural-Network-LR/Server/README.md

 The server exposes the following API endpoints:

-- `GET /?input=<user input>`: Returns the predicted language of the given user input.
+- `GET /?input=<user input>`: Returns the predicted languages dot product values for the given input.
+The higher the value, the more likely the text is in that language.
+The response is in JSON format.

 ### License